 “The pipes burst” are three of the most haunting words that will make any landlord or homeowner cringe.
 Some of the most expensive damage to a home can be caused by frozen pipes, which expand and burst causing thousands in water damage, plumbing replacement and more.
 Even if your thermostat is set at a comfortable temperature, there is still a possibility that certain pipes may freeze.

 Taking the necessary steps to ensure that this doesn’t happen isn’t as daunting as it may seems.
 Simple remedies such as regularly running water, leaving cabinets and doors open to help circulate warm air to pipes, adding insulation to areas of pipe that are susceptible and draining faucets/hoses that are outside your home are all ways you can help protect your plumbing from the cold.
+When it comes to leaks in the shower, one can always rely on leaking shower repairs melbourne experts to help you fix them.

 Check your Smoke and Carbon Monoxide Detectors.